 Fried squash blossoms with cashew cheese are a vegan appetizer that’s sure to impress!
-Delicate squash or zucchini blossoms are stuffed with cashew cheese, dredged in flour and spices, and shallow fried.
+Delicata squash or zucchini blossoms are stuffed with cashew cheese, dredged in flour and spices, and shallow fried.

 What results is an appetizer that you’ll be thinking about all year long, until squash blossom season comes around again.